 The law establishes a Tripartite Social Partnership Commission under the chairmanship of the Prime Minister to advise on employment and labour issues in replacement of the commission established in 2010 under the Decree №258 of the Government and chaired by the Minister of Labour, Health and Social Affairs of Georgia

-Ministry of Labour, Health and Social Affairs of Georgia draft law on Labour Migration.
-The primary goal of the draft law is to manage the migration processes in a better way for countries’ development promotion; protect migrants' rights; strengthen the international cooperation in the field of labour migration; promote the collaboration between countries in respect of legal labour migration agreements (circular, seasonal, etc.).
-The draft law establishes principles and mechanisms for exercising government regulations in the field of labour migration.
+Ministry of Labour, Health and Social Affairs of Georgia submitted draft law on Labour Migration to the Parliament of Georgia, which was adopted by the third hearing, by the Parliament of Georgia in April 2015.
+The primary goal of the law is to manage the migration processes in a better way for countries’ development promotion; protect migrants' rights; strengthen the international cooperation in the field of labour migration; promote the collaboration between countries in respect of legal labour migration agreements (circular, seasonal, etc.).
+The law establishes principles and mechanisms for exercising government regulations in the field of labour migration.
 It is designed to eliminate illegal labour migration and human trafficking as well.
-The draft law has already been submitted to the Parliament.
-It was discussed within the Healthcare and Social Issues Committee and approved by the first hearing by the Parliament.

 IV.
 Promotion and Protection (Achievements and Challenges)

 A.Overview of National Human Rights Strategy and Action Plan